Ludicro/PortSwiggerAcademy/XSS/DOM-Based_XSS.md

 Even newer versions of jQuery can still be vulnerable via the `$()` selector sink, provided you have full control over its input from a source that doesn't require a `#` prefix.

 ## DOM XSS in AngularJS
+If a framework like AngularJS is used, it is possible to execute JS without angle brackets or events.
+When a site uses the `ng-app` attribute on an HTML element, it will be processed by AngularJS.
+In this case, AngularJS will execute JavaScript inside double curly braces that can occur directly in HTML or inside attributes.

 # DOM XSS Combined with Reflected and Stored Data
+Some pure DOM-based vulnerabilities are self-contained within a single page.
+If scripts read data from a URL and writes it to a dangerous sink, then the vulnerability is entirely client-side.

+However, sources aren't limited to data that is directly exposed by browsers - they can also originate from the website.
+For example, websites often reflect URL parameters in the HTML response from the server.
+This is commonly associated with normal XSS, but it can also lead to reflected DOM XSS vulnerabilities.

+In a reflected DOM XSS vulnerability, the server processes data from the request, and echoes the data into the response.
+The reflected data might be placed into a JavaScript string literal, or a data item within the DOM, such as a form field.
+A script on the page then processes the reflected data in an unsafe way, ultimately writing it to a dangerous sink.

+`eval('var data = "reflected string"');`

+Websites may also store data on the server and reflect it elsewhere.
+In a stored DOM XSS vulnerability, the server receives data from one request, stores it, and then includes the data in a later response.
+A script within the later response contains a sink which then processes the data in an unsafe way.

+`element.innerHTML = comment.author`

 # Which Sinks Lead to DOM XSS Vulnerabilities?

 # How to Prevent DOM XSS